In these Terms and Conditions, the following definitions apply:

 "Subscription" means the Customer's right to access and use the Platform subject to payment of the applicable fees.

-"Third-Party Services" means external services integrated with or relied upon by the Platform, including but not limited to Supabase (database), Railway (hosting), and OpenRouteService (routing).
+"Third-Party Services" means external services integrated with or relied upon by the Platform, including but not limited to Supabase (database), Railway (hosting), OpenRouteService (routing), Netlify (website hosting), and Xero (accounting integration, where enabled by the Customer).

 "Force Majeure Event" means any event beyond the reasonable control of a party, including acts of God, natural disasters, war, terrorism, pandemic, cyberattacks on infrastructure, internet outages, failure of Third-Party Services, government actions, or supplier insolvency.